DasariMahendra/Mini-project2-Music-Player/README.md

   - [Playlist](#playlist)
   - [Song](#song)

-## Introduction
+## 🎧 Introduction

 The Music Player Application is a console-based application that allows users to manage a music library and create playlists.
 Users can add, update, and delete songs, as well as create and manage playlists.

 ## Features

-- Add new songs to the music library
+- 🎶 Add new songs to the music library
-- Update existing songs
+- 📝 Update or delete existing songs
-- Delete songs from the music library
-- Display all songs in the music library
+- 📄 View all songs in the music library
-- Create new playlists
+- 📁 Create and manage multiple playlists
-- Add songs to existing playlists
+- ➕ Add songs to playlists
-- Display all playlists
-- Display all songs in a specific playlist
+- 📂 Display songs in a playlist
-- Play, pause, and stop songs in a playlist
+- ▶️ Simulate play, pause, and stop actions on songs
+- ❌ Exit the application

-## Usage
+## 🕹️ Usage

 The application provides a menu-driven interface for users to interact with the music player.
 Here's how you can use the different features: